Internal product managers come up against obstacles and face dilemmas that are often unique.

 6. Find creative ways to solve front line queries

-Internal products often don’t have technical pre-sale and sales teams that sit between product management and the customer.
+Internal products often don’t have technical pre-sales and sales teams that sit between product management and the customer.

-As a result there may be little filtering of enquiries from users.
+As a result, there may be little filtering of inquiries from users.
 The internal product manager may face a constant barrage of detailed questions about their product.
 We often meet managers who cite this as the main reason they’re unable to spend the time they’d like on market insight and other work.

 What you can do: Create or sharpen up marketing and online resources.
 This will mean that stakeholders are more aware of the options and can find the information that’s relevant to them.

 Enable users to help themselves and help each other.
 Build up easily accessible FAQs as you field queries.
-Run regular training sessions as webinars and then make them available online afterwards.
-Establish and build an online community in which people can ask questions and other community members’ answer.
+Run regular training sessions like webinars and then make them available online afterward.
+Establish and build an online community in which people can ask questions and other community members answer.
 Find champions in your user community that you can support with extra information and training and who can then handle queries from their colleagues.
 These local ‘experts’ can be wonderfully receptive, as they begin to enjoy the role.